 - New members from competing coworking spaces: Are you confident that your services are above and beyond what your competitors are offering?
 If so, you’ll need to understand where the ‘hot-spots’ are for coworkers and what your key differentiators will be when going up against your competitors.

 It’s an exercise that can have a dramatic impact on your ability to deliver value at scale.

 3. Get to know your potential neighborhoods

 Chatting to locals will also help you to establish how strong the competition is.

 4. Nail your brand position

-It’s important that your second location showcases everything that’s special about your first one—all of those unique little touches that keep bringing your members back whilst also reflecting the vibe of the neighborhood it’s in.
+Highlight all of those unique little touches that will keep bringing your members back while reflecting the vibe of the neighbourhood it’s in.